Stevens-Johnson syndrome in Infant/Neonate

 73442001 – Stevens-Johnson syndrome

-- Erythema multiforme (EM) – EM has characteristic target lesions (3 concentric colors that are round and well-demarcated) and occur on the extremities more often than the trunk.
-Precipitating factors are usually infectious (HSV, mycoplasma, etc) and not drug induced.
-Lesions may be papular or centrally bullous.
+- Erythema multiforme (EM) – Histologic features may not differentiate EM from SJS/TEN.
+Clinically, however, EM has characteristic target lesions (3 concentric colors that are round and well demarcated) that occur on the extremities more often than the trunk.
+Precipitating factors are usually infectious (typically HSV) but may include medications.
+Lesions may be papular or vesicular but do not result in widespread desquamation.
 Note that EM is not considered within the same disease spectrum as SJS/TEN and confers no risk in progressing to TEN.
 Nikolsky sign is negative.
-Mucosal involvement with EM is termed EM major.
-Mucosal involvement may resemble that of SJS/TEN.
+Other implicated infections include influenza, hepatitis, Epstein-Barr viruses, Yersinia, tuberculosis, histoplasmosis, and coccidioidomycosis.

-- Mycoplasma pneumonia-induced rash and mucositis (MIRM) – Mucositis accompanied by no or mild cutaneous involvement, usually of vesicles or tense bullae secondary to mycoplasma infection.
+- Reactive infectious mucocutaneous eruption (RIME) – Mucositis accompanied by no or mild cutaneous involvement, usually of vesicles or tense bullae secondary to Mycoplasma or other infection.
 Oral and usually ocular mucositis is pronounced relative to skin findings.

 - Neonatal candidiasis